 All Trip Forms must be digitally certified by the traveler in STMS to be processed for payment.
-Trip Forms must also be approved by the cost center manager.
+Trip Forms must also be approved by the cost center manager, who has a current, approved Payment Authorization Form (#350-000-05) on file with the appropriate disbursement office.
 Trip Forms may not be approved by employees who are subordinate to the individual traveling (according to the defined organizational unit).